Heat wave to hit Northwest as Northeast sees some relief

 Portland also launched a heat response program to provide heat pumps and cooling devices to vulnerable residents.
 It aims to distribute 15,000 units over the next five years.

 Some 3,000 cooling units have been ordered but only around 750 have been installed so far, according to figures from Earth Advantage, the nonprofit overseeing the program’s purchases and logistics.
-This is partly due to supply chain shortages amid growing demand for air conditioners, according to Jaimes Valdez, the Organizational, Development and Policy Manager for the Portland Clean Energy Fund, which oversees the initiative.
+This is partly due to supply chain shortages amid growing demand for air conditioners, according to Jaimes Valdez, the Organizational, Development and Policy Manager for the Portland Clean Energy Fund.

-“This equipment is in high demand, not just in the region but globally,” said Valdez, citing recent heat waves in Europe.
-“We do see a lot of need and this program is ramping up.”

-Portland Parks and Recreation and Human Access Project, a nonprofit working to increase access to and recreation in the city’s Willamette River, are promoting six recommended swimming areas in the river ahead of the heat wave.

 PSU’s Shandas says the Pacific Northwest has “tipped over into a new normal.”